kewei/priceReminder/README.md

 # priceReminder
-## This is a project, which scrapes products data from Internet, save to Database.
+## This project scrapes products data from Internet, save to Database.
 The users can search product information, e.g., price, description, availability, in different stores.

 ## The project is built on: Flask, Apache, Scrapyd, Celery, Redis